 Also if you find certain employees supportive, why not ask for their help?

-"If they're willing as someone to help you with your CV and interview skills," recommend Teacher.
+"If they're willing ask someone to help you with your CV and interview skills," recommend Mott MacDonald.

 If you really enjoy working for a specific company when on placement be sure to let employees know that'd you'd love to work there full-time if the opportunity arose.

 "You can ask a junior member of staff if they know of any openings.
-Often, if you make a great impression on a company they will at least extend your placement or try to find a job opening for you," notes Shah.
+Often, if you make a great impression on a company they will at least extend your placement or try to find a job opening for you," notes a spokesperson for simplyhired.

 "Most companies will have an internal vacancy system and regular methods of keeping staff up to date such as an intranet or staff newsletter.
-These are all goods places to find job opportunities as well as through word of mouth," adds Kite.
+These are all goods places to find job opportunities as well as through word of mouth," adds Graduate Prospects' work experience business manager.

 Also be sure to make yourself indispensable!

 "Get your head down and work exceptionally hard - if you get a project finished ask your manager for the next one.
-Ask who is busy and who needs help, and get involved in as many different projects as you can," advises Curtis.
+Ask who is busy and who needs help, and get involved in as many different projects as you can," advises Give A Grad A Go.